chrisgrieser/pdf-annotation-extractor-alfred/README.md

 - **automatically merge highlights that span two pages**: give the highlight _on the next page **exactly**_ the comment `c` (for "continue") and they two highlights will be merged.
 The comment from the first highlight will be preserved.
 - **automatically merge highlights on one page**: If you just want to leave out some text _on the same page_, do the same as above but use `j` (for "join") instead.
 The PDF Annotation Extractor will then input a "[...]" and otherwise join the two highlights.
 - when using Obsidian, the wikilink is also directly copied to the clipboard
+- When using Obsidian or Markdown as Output Type, a YAML-Header with bibliographic information (author, title, citekey, year, keywords, etc.) is also prepended.

 ## Requirements & Installation